-The Tribunal can also order that the money made by selling the goods is used to offset any claims the landlord may have against the tenant.
+The Tribunal can also order that the landlord uses any money from selling the goods to offset any claims the landlord has against the tenant.

-It’s important that the landlord gives the tenant’s address for service to the Tribunal so the tenant can be served with notices of mediations and Tenancy Tribunal hearings.
-If the tenant can’t be served with these notices, the Tribunal may not be able to hear the matter.
+Landlords must give the Tribunal the tenant’s address for service.
+If the tenant can’t be served with notice of mediation or a hearing, the Tribunal may not be able to hear the matter.

 All other goods

-The landlord must take reasonable steps to assess how much the rest of the goods are worth.
+The landlord must take reasonable steps to assess how much the goods are worth.

 If the landlord sells the goods, they can deduct the cost of storing and selling them from the total amount they make.
-They can also apply to the Tenancy Tribunal to reclaim from this money anything else the tenant owes them (for example, overdue rent, damage repair, and cleaning costs).
+They can also apply to the Tenancy Tribunal to reclaim from this money anything else the tenant owes them (eg, overdue rent, damage repair, or cleaning costs).